permaweb/ao-cookbook/src/guides/aos/token.md

 })
 ```

-The line `if not msg.Tags.Cast then` Means were not producing any messages to crank if the Cast tag was set.
+The line `if not msg.Tags.Cast then` Means were not producing any messages to push if the Cast tag was set.
 This is part of the ao protocol.

 ### **Step 4: Mint Handler**